wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 This challenge combines everything you've learned: custom hooks, browser APIs, error handling, and AI-assisted development.
-You're building production-quality code that handles edge cases and prevents memory leaks — exactly what professional developers do.
+You're building quality code that handles edge cases and prevents memory leaks — exactly what experienced developers do.

 <a id="essential-terms"></a>